ekuiter/bemuse/README.md

 ## bemuse

-Takes a MuseScore 3 score, exports it into various formats (MIDI, PDF, MP3, JPG, and MP4) and optionally uploads it to Sheethost.
+Takes a MuseScore 3 score, exports it into various formats (including a 2D visualization similar to Synthesia) and uploads the resulting files to Sheethost and YouTube.

 ### Getting Started

 ```
 # Run this only on Ubuntu.
+On Windows, install MuseScore 3 as usual and
-# On Windows, install MuseScore 3 as usual and add C:\Program Files\MuseScore 3\bin\ to the PATH environment variable.
+# add C:\Program Files\MuseScore 3\bin\ to the PATH environment variable.
 sudo add-apt-repository ppa:mscore-ubuntu/mscore3-stable
 sudo apt install musescore3